Maru-Gurjara architecture: Early Hindu temples

-The Somnath temple, dedicated to Shiva, was the most famous in Gujarat, but was very largely destroyed by the Ghaznavid ruler Mahmud in a raid in 1024–1025 CE.
+The Somnath temple, dedicated to Shiva, was the most famous in Gujarat, but was largely destroyed by the Ghaznavid ruler Mahmud in a raid in 1024–1025 CE.
 It was then rebuilt, but sacked again when the Delhi Sultanate conquered the area at the end of the 13th century.
 The ruins have recently been restored and rebuilt in what is intended as the Solanki style.

 The Sun Temple, Modhera, Gujarat, was built in 1026–27 CE, just after Mahmud's raid.
 The shikhara is now missing, but the lower levels are well-preserved, and there is a large stepwell tank of the same period in front of the temple.
 There is a large detached mandapa between the main sanctuary building and the tank, which is slightly later.
 The carving of all parts is "extremely luxuriant and exquisitely refined in the rendering of detail".

 The Rudra Mahalaya Temple was a large complex in Siddhpur Gujarat, mostly destroyed under Muslim rule.
 The main temple was surrounded by a screen of subsidiary shrines (partly surviving as a mosque), and the porches, parts of which remain, and a stand-alone torana were exceptionally grand.
 The mandapa had three storeys.
 It was completed in 1140, ending a long period of construction.
 Two groups of smaller ruined temples of similar date are the two Rama Lakshamana temples, Baradia and the five Kiradu temples; both have their lowest storeys fairly intact, and some of the Kiradu group retain part of their shikharas.

 The Rani ki vav ("Queen's Stepwell", probably 1063–83) is a very grand stepwell in Patan, Gujarat, once the Chaulukya capital.
 With a very different architectural form and function, "throughout, the ornamentation of the architectural elements is sumptuous" in the contemporary temple style, including very many Hindu figures.
 Another non-temple example is the 80 foot Kirti Stambha tower in Chittor Fort, Rajasthan, built for a Jain merchant, mostly in the early 13th century, with the pavilion at the top a 15th-century restoration.